 Always ask the scale attendant if we can take something and where it should go.
 Thank you

-The progression of the recycle building expansion is going well, they are telling me the building will be done end of July, we then have to install the sorting table and plastics shredder, so things are moving along smoothly.
+The progression of the recycle building expansion is going well, they are telling me the building will be done end of August, due to weather, we then have to install the sorting table and plastics shredder, so things are moving along smoothly.

-We have also almost completed our Hydro Vac Truck dumping station.
+We have also completed our Hydro Vac Truck dumping station.
 This is for vac trucks to dump their loads in order to meet Alberta Environment requirements.
-The fence is going up, we have a couple of test wells to go in and the a final inspection and approval from Alberta Environment.
 What this does is provides a legal place for all hydrovac trucks to dump, not sewer waste, other than dumping in fields and sloughs, which is illegal.
 Rates will be $25 peer tonne.
 With what we have seen, we will have to modify the site some in order to accommodate the large amount of mud coming in, but we are working in that and hope to have a plan here soon..

 Recycling keeps increasing, that is great, the only bad thing is the market crashed so we are losing money, but still better then landfilling it.
 Our focus is to keep these materials out of the landfill and not necessarily to make money.
 Keep up the good work community.